dongwooha/random-cleaning-duty-to-slack/README.md

-# random-cleaning-duty-to-slack
+# grouping-to-slack
-pick one cleaning duty from members then send to slack
+pick some members to do somthing from members then send to slack